 In what sense is it "automatic?"
 Most calculations are semi-automatic.
 For example, once you enter two numbers that you wish to multiply together (and set the appropriate configuration switches), you pull the start lever to release the first marble.
 Running the full calculation can take quite a few marbles.
 But, once the first ball makes its way through to the bottom, it releases the next ball from the top, and so on, until the calculation is complete– at which point it stops.
 You can see a video demonstration of the Digi-Comp II Ball Release Mechanism here.

 How is it made?
 We begin with half-inch all-hardwood veneer-core plywood, and use a CNC router to carve the channels where the balls can roll.
 The depth of the channels is cut with enough precision that we split an individual layer of the plywood, to give a clean appearance to the bottoms of the channels.
 After routing, the wood is sanded, and then laser-engraved to give the labels and markings for the playfield.
 The wood surface is left unfinished except for this lasering and sanding.
 The lower deck of the Digi-Comp II and the stand are also cut out on the CNC router.
 The individual flip flops and switches are laser cut from 1/4" hardwood plywood.
 The start lever is made of several parts laser cut from 1/4" poplar and glued together.
 The flip flops and switches are installed with brass pins for their pivots.
 Finally, the whole assembly is tested to make sure that it works correctly.
 Overall, we think of the production process as "handmade with the assistance of robotic tools."
+We've also written a photo-heavy blog post about the making of the Digi-Comp II; if you'd like to see some of the process, please take a look.

 Will my Digi-Comp II look exactly like the one pictured?
 It will look very close to the one pictured.
 Natural materials are used, which do have variation from unit to unit.
 Some units have minor knots or cosmetic defects on the channel bottoms, so long as they do not affect operation.